-A minor in mathematics requires 18 hours of mathematics above the General Education requirement and must include 6 upper-level mathematics credits excluding MT 3133 Math for Teachers I, and MT 4123 Math for Teachers II.
+A minor in mathematics requires 18 hours of mathematics above the General Education requirement including 6 hours of upper-level mathematics credits.
+It may not include MT 1123, MT 3133or MT 4123.

 BACHELOR OF SCIENCE: BIOLOGY

 The Department of Natural Sciences offers a major in biology that is suitable for students interested in a career in biology or in a pre-professional course of study.